0123gabriel/Ubuntu_ROS_Tutorial/README.md

 # CARLA Simulator

 The tutorials presented in the following repository were made to help other users to install CARLA simulator.
-The order you should follow the tutorials are below.
+The order you should follow the tutorials is presented below.

 **1. Install_Ubuntu_ROS:** This tutorial will guide you to install Ubuntu 18.04.
 But this tutorial should work with any Ubuntu version.